stripe/veneur/README.md

 ### Static Configuration

 For static configuration you need one Veneur, which we'll call the _global_ instance, and one or more other Veneurs, which we'll call _local_ instances.
 The local instances should have their `forward_address` configured to the global instance's `http_address`.
 The global instance should have an empty `forward_address` (ie just don't set it).
-You can then report metrics to any Veneur's `udp_address` as usual.
+You can then report metrics to any Veneur's configured `statsd_listen_addresses` as usual.

 ### Magic Tag